discretize/discretize-guides/fractals/uncategorized/index.md

 <GridItem sm="5">
 ## Raving Asura <Item id="8887" disableText/><Item id="24672" disableText/>

 If no one did a portal to above, stack <Effect name="Stealth"/> before the Harpies and jump to the top.
 As soon as someone reaches the top level, you can safely use `/gg` and resurrect at the checkpoint there.

 Use reflects against the *Lightning Bolts* from the Raving Asura (or let others soak them) and kill the four golems to finish the fractal.
+You can save some AoE spells for when all four golems reactivate at the same time.
 </GridItem>

 <GridItem sm="7">